Radialization of satellite orbits in galaxy mergers: Results

 The torque caused by the self-friction of the disrupting satellite is roughly the same in the first three columns of Figure~\ref{fig:torques}, and absent by construction in the last panel (point-like satellite).
 On the other hand, the torque caused by the self-force of the host galaxy is present only in the \LH cases with a single satellite that creates an asymmetric perturbation (first and last columns).
-The physical mechanism of this torque is the internal deformation of the host: the dense central parts swing towards the pericentre of the satellite's trajectory (middle panel of Figure~\ref{fig:snapshots_gamma2}), and then are pulled back by the gravity of the outer parts, which were too slow to react (as shown by the solid line in the right panel of that figure).
+The physical mechanism of this torque is the internal deformation of the host: the dense central parts swing toward the pericentre of the satellite's trajectory (middle panel of Figure~\ref{fig:snapshots_gamma2}), and then are pulled back by the gravity of the outer parts, which were too slow to react (as shown by the solid line in the right panel of that figure).
 Both these self-forces are directed roughly perpendicularly to the line connecting the host and the satellite, and thus primarily affect the angular momentum rather than orbital energy.
 Ultimately, both effects are required for a noticeable radialization of the orbit.

-Although we have discussed in detail only one case ($\gamma=2$, $\eta=0.3$), the time evolution of torques is qualitatively similar for other values of parameters.
+Although we have discussed in detail only one case ($\gamma=2$, $\eta=0.3$), the time evolution of torques is qualitatively similar for other values of parameters (Figure~\ref{fig:torques_snapshots_gamma13}).
 However, we recall that the orbits always circularize in the steep cusp ($\gamma=3$) case.
-This can be explained by its very centrally concentrated density profile, so that both galaxies do not develop significant dipole perturbations and are more closely approximated as point masses (although the satellite still loses mass), and as we have seen, this suppresses the radialization.
+This can be explained by its very centrally concentrated density profile, so that both galaxies do not develop significant dipole perturbations (much less deformation is seen in the bottom right panel of that figure) and are more closely approximated as point masses (although the satellite still loses mass), and as we have seen, this suppresses the radialization.